 For males, a total of 20 variables met the 0.5% threshold criterion and were selected for analysis.
-As was observed for females, PCA clearly separated the populations according to geography (Fig. 3CD).
-CCA using geographic origin (Florida, Pennsylvania, and Maine) as the categorical predictor again showed significant differences among the CHC chemical profiles of the various populations (Monte Carlo test, p = 0.017).
-Again, shorter-chain CHCs were over-represented in the Maine and Pennsylvania populations (n-heneicosane; (Z)-7-docosene; n-docosene), while CHCs with relatively longer chains were more abundant in the Florida populations ((Z)-7-pentacosene; (Z)-5-pentacosene; n-pentacosane; (Z)-7-heptacosene).
+As was observed for females, PCA clearly separated the populations according to geography (Fig. 3c, d).
+CCA using geographical origin (Florida, Pennsylvania and Maine) as the categorical predictor again showed significant differences among the CHC chemical profiles of the various populations (Monte Carlo test, P = 0.017).
+Again, shorter-chain CHCs were over-represented in the Maine and Pennsylvania populations (n-heneicosane; (Z)-7-docosene; n-docosene), whereas CHCs with relatively longer chains were more abundant in the Florida populations ((Z)-7-pentacosene; (Z)-5-pentacosene; n-pentacosane; (Z)-7-heptacosene).